ska-telescope/ska-sdp-benchmark-monitor/docs/src/guide/getting_started.md

 ```

 ### Installing `hpctoolkit`
 to generate software performance metrics or collect execution traces, HPCToolkit is required.
-It can be installed following the following instructions https://hpctoolkit.org/software-instructions.html
+It can be installed using the following [instructions]([https://hpctoolkit.org/software-instructions.html])

 ---